idaholab/LOGOS/UI_src/README.md

 Installation of Streamlit is only necessary if you are an app developer.
 Furthermore, if you DID NOT use the anaconda installation pathway, you will need to install Streamlit.
 Otherwise, these steps can be bypassed.
 Streamlit is the python application used to develop the web app.
 Streamlit does not need to be installed if only the container is to be run.
 This is because the docker compose file contain instructions to automatically install and setup Streamlit.

 ### Installation (Developer ONLY, OPTIONAL)

+## Info Related to INL Computers
+Installation on INL computers can be complex as certificate issues and block downloads.
+If you are encountering an SSL certificate issue, you will need to do two things.
+First, ensure that you have a copy of the certificate in the ```UI_src``` directory.
+It should have a ```.crt``` file format.
+Second, ensure that you use the Dockerfile under ```\Move_me\INL\Dockerfile```.
+The public dockerfile will NOT work.